-Michael Kelly has been guiding in Normandy and the Great War Battlefields for fifteen years.
+Michael Kelly has been guiding in Normandy and the Great War Battlefields for almost eighteen years.
 He has taken many American tours including Cornell University (Professor Joel Silby) and Elderhostel programmes.
 Michael has guided Australian groups, these include the Shrine of Remembrance, Melbourne; the Spirit of Anzac Projects (Professor Bruce Scates) and Wollongong University, (Professor John McQuilton) He has been involved in the Sergeant York Project since inception working alongside Dr. Tom Nolan (MTSU retired) and Dr. Michael Birdwell, (Tennessee Tech) He also played a part with the Australian Fromelles recovery of the bodies of soldiers killed in 1916.
 Many of them were identified using DNA techniques but 131 are still awaiting the process.

 Should you want to take a tour of the U.S. Battlefields from the Great War, you may prefer to do it on your own, in which case Michael's Guide Book will be invaluable to you.
 (Click Here)

 However, if you want a tour with Michael as your guide, you should contact him on email@example.com

 You can read more about Michael and Apollo tours on the website: apollo-battlefield-guide.com

 NEW: Testimonial received today the 12 October 2012:

 'Walking the hillside where Sgt York won his MoH, we were also able identify how he would be concealed from the located German MG position and use this to successfully engage the Germans soldiers.
 Overall, all of our terrain associations and ad hoc recreations, combined with your stellar documentation and archeology, conclusively proves to me the accuracy of your findings.'
 Click here to read the full testimonial